kcarnold/cs344/portfolio/README.md

 * `003-pets-dataloader`: create data loaders for the Pets dataset using the mid-level `DataBlocks` API
 * `004-jsonlines`: pull data from newline-delimited JSON (and use list and dict comprehensions to work with it)
 * `005-image-ops`: perform broadcast and reduction operations on a tensor representing a batch of color images

-Show one batch from each of the training and validation sets

-How many dogs were misclassified as cats?
-Vice versa?
-(Plot the confusion matrix.)

-By default ClassificationInterpretation.from_learner uses the validation set, and that's generally what you want.

-Why do you think the classification interpretation isn't instantaneous?
-What's it doing?

-Find some images that were misclassified.
-Were there any mislabeled images in the training set?